Jeremy Miles: Member of the Senedd for Neath

-Counsel General for Wales (2017-2021)
+Counsel General for Wales (2017–2021), Minister for European Transition (2018–2021)

 In November 2017, First Minister of Wales Carwyn Jones undertook a Welsh Government reshuffle.
 Miles was nominated to the cabinet-level role of Counsel General.

 In March 2018, he introduced draft legislation that would create a codified statute book of Welsh law, which would make Wales the first of the home nations to organise its laws in this way.
 The statute book would be designed to improve accessibility to Welsh Law for both lawyers and the general population.